nick-shaw/aces-ot-vwg-experiments/README.md

 The DRTs include various presets for targets, based on the SSTS parameters in current ACES, and versions of Jed Smith's presets modified for more consistent black levels.

 When a preset is chosen, the numerical values shown are ignored.
 These are only used when "Custom" is selected.
 Unfortunately DCTL does not permit display of the actual values used by a given preset (look at the DCTL source code for the values) or greying out of fields which are not currently being used.

+## NUKE

+* `daniele.nk` -  A blink node implementation of the Daniele curve as used in the Tonecurve DCTL.

+* `daniele.blink` - The Blink kernel used in the node above